dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/redshift-setup.md

 When a connection is made using `verify-ca`, will look for the CA certificate in `~/redshift-ca-bundle.crt`.

-For more details on changes of sslmode, our design choices and reasoning, please refer to the [PR pertaining this change](https://github.com/dbt-labs/dbt-redshift/pull/439).
+For more details on sslmode changes, our design choices, and reasoning &mdash; please refer to the [PR pertaining to this change](https://github.com/dbt-labs/dbt-redshift/pull/439).

 ### `autocommit` parameter